Fourier-based potential theory without an explicit Green's function: Numerical results

 We evaluate the solution $u$ in the interior of a torus with major radius $0.5$ and minor radius $0.3$ at $1000$ target points sampled randomly in a thin interior layer adjacent to the boundary, within a distance of at most $0.03$ from $\partial\Omega$.
 The solution is then computed using Green’s representation formula, introduced in \cref{sec:pottheory}, which we restate here in operator form:

-Here, the single-layer density is given by the normal derivative $\partial u/\partial \nu$, while the double-layer density is given by the trace of $u$ on $\partial\Omega$.
+Here, the single-layer density is given by the normal derivative $\partial u/\partial \vnu$, while the double-layer density is given by the trace of $u$ on $\partial\Omega$.

 The volume, single layer, and double layer contributions are evaluated using the local--history decomposition described in the preceding sections.
 The volumetric discretization is based on a tensor-product quadrature, with Gauss--Legendre nodes in the radial direction and periodic trapezoidal rules in the angular directions, yielding high-order accuracy for smooth integrands.
-The surface discretization is obtained using the library \texttt{fmm3dbie}~\cite{fmm3dbie}, based on patchwise parameterizations with fourth-order Vioreanu--Rokhlin nodes, and the history parts are computed using the non-uniform FFT library \cite{finufftlib}.
+The surface discretization is obtained using the library \texttt{fmm3dbie}~\cite{fmm3dbie}, based on patchwise parameterizations with fourth-order Vioreanu--Rokhlin nodes.

 The volume discretization is coupled to the surface resolution by selecting the number of volume nodes so that the corresponding volumetric spacing satisfies $h_v \approx h$, where $h \sim \sqrt{\mathrm{area}/N_s}$ denotes the average spacing between surface nodes.
 This ensures that both discretizations resolve the same physical scales and avoids imbalances in the resulting approximation errors.